 Results

 The parameter estimates: The fit of the dose response curve equation (1) to the data was generally very good with 28 of the 33 fits with R2 values 0.95 (all dose response charts shown in supplementary materials I).
-The fit of the yield loss relationship (2) was generally good with 15 of the 20 fits with an R2 larger than 0.85 (all yield loss charts shown in supplementary materials II).
+The fit of the yield loss relationship (2) was generally good with 15 of the 20 fits with an R2 larger than 0.85.
+We thus conclude that a linear relationship between disease severity and yield loss is sufficient for our data set. (all yield loss charts shown in supplementary materials II).

 There was no significant relationship between the disease-free yield, Y0, and time.
 The same holds for the yield loss coefficient, L, and the untreated disease severity, S0, (see supplementary materials IV) supporting the use of the average value of these parameters for initial calculations.
 There is a significant trend between wheat grain price and time (see supplementary materials IV).
 Therefore, we have calculated mean wheat prices for each fungicide separately over the years for which dose response curve experiments were done.
 The fitted trends of the dose response curve parameters with time were used as they also exclude the year to year variability.
 The effect of the year to year variability in all these parameters and the effect of the trend in the wheat price on the optimal total dose are analysed and described separately for the longest data set, i.e. on prothioconazole.

+There was no significant relationship between the mean yield, Y0, and the disease loss coefficient, L. This allows us to use the mean values of these parameters and calculate the product for equations 6, 7 and 9 without introducing bias.

 QoI: Figure 2 clearly shows the evolution of resistance reflected in the field dose response curves with a decreasing curvature parameter, k, and increasing asymptote, 1-RD.
 Some residual activity remains even where the proportion of the pathogen population containing the G143A mutation, conferring resistance to QoIs is close to 100%, resulting in an asymptote value of around 0.8-0.9.
 This is possibly associated with effects on germ tube extension observed following QoI treatment (Kildea et al., 2010)).